wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 3.6.8 =
+* [Fix] Mobile Safari on iOS was not being properly detected
+* [Fix] Google Bot icon was not being displayed under certain circumstances

 = 3.6.7 =
 * [Fix] Foreach warning was being displayed, related to the latest browscap update.
 Sorry for the inconvenience, folks!